ApryseSDK/pdftron-flutter/API.md

 ### Page

 #### startPageChangedListener
-Event is raised when page changes.
+Event is raised when the current page changes.

 Event Parameters: